seanslma/maki/Python/Blog/NumbaPerf.md

     return dist_arr
 # 2.68 s ± 16.8 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)
 ```
-The run time is about 2.68 minutes, for 100 scenarios.
-If we have 1000 scenarios the time would be 268 minutes.
+The run time is about 2.68 seconds, for 100 scenarios.
+If we have 1000 scenarios the time would be 268 seconds.
 That is too slow and we must improve the performance.

 ## Using numpy function
 Here we update the code to calculate the 1-norm using the numpy function `np.linalg.norm()`.